MicrosoftDocs/customer-voice/fp-docs/create-survey.md

 ---
-title: "Create a survey with Microsoft Forms Pro | MicrosoftDocs"
+title: "Create a survey | MicrosoftDocs"
 description: "Instructions for creating a survey with Microsoft Forms Pro"
 keywords: ""
 author: sbmjais